 Healthy living and eating requires three to five servings of vegetables per day.
-Variety in your diet is one way to make achieving that goal easier.
-The addition of different foods in your repertoire keeps you from getting bored.
+Variety in your diet is one easy way to achieve that goal, and the addition of different foods prevents boredom.
 Microgreens are an interesting and tasty way to introduce more veggies.
 What are microgreens?
 They are the latest hip vegetable to grace five-star restaurants and high end produce markets.
-The good news is they are easy to grow and you can do it yourself indoors.
+The good news is they are easy to grow indoors.

 What are Microgreens?

 Microgreens are the sprouted seeds of various lettuces and greens.
-They are grown in small, shallow containers like seed flats in crowded conditions that makes it easier to harvest them.
+The seeds are grown in small, shallow containers like seed flats that make it easier to harvest.
 In addition to lettuce microgreens, you can sprout cruciforms, beets, radishes, celery, basil and dill.
 Micro-green production is expensive and time consuming in large scale operations but at home, growing microgreens is very simple.

 Many gardeners prefer to sprout the seeds before they plant them.
 If you wish to do so, you can wrap your seeds in a moist paper towel in a closed plastic bag until they sprout and then sow them.
 However, it could be difficult to plant the sprouted seed without breaking off the tender new growth.
-The plants grow so quickly that sprouting microgreens is not really necessary.
+The plants grow so quickly that sprouting microgreens isn’t really necessary.

 How to Grow Microgreens

-Growing microgreens just requires soil, a container, heat, water and seeds.
+Growing microgreens requires soil, a container, heat, water and seeds.
 Learning how to grow microgreens is a great project for children.
-For the container, choose a low almost flat tray, preferably with drainage.
+For the container, choose a low, almost flat tray, preferably with drainage.
 The soil used should be a potting mix with a little extra perlite mixed into the medium.
 Lettuce microgreens can be sown on the surface of the soil or lightly covered with a sifting of fine soil.
 Heavier seeds need complete soil contact and should be sown ¼ to 1/8 inch deep.